Healthy Homes Assessment Upper Hutt

 Home Assessments Upper Hutt for Rental Properties

-There are numerous things to be able to examine during the house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are many concerns to check during a home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today and book your rental properties house assessment.
+The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can be significant for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties